Everglades National Park: Native peoples

 The Spanish had contact with these societies and established missions further north, near Lake Okeechobee.
 In the 18th century, invading Creeks incorporated the dwindling numbers of the Tequesta into their own.
 Neither the Tequesta nor Calusa tribe existed by 1800.
 Disease, warfare, and capture for slavery were the reasons for the eradication of both groups.
 The only evidence of their existence within the park boundaries is a series of shell mounds that were built by the Calusa.

-In the first half of the 19th century, people call Spanish Indians and Muspas lived in southern Florida.
+In the first half of the 19th century, people called Spanish Indians and Muspas by white Americans lived in southern Florida.
 At the same time Creeks, escaped African slaves, and other Indians from northern Florida displaced by the Creek War, formed the area's Seminole nation.
-After the end of the Seminole Wars in 1842, the Seminoles faced relocation to Indian territory near Oklahoma.
+After the end of the Seminole Wars in 1842, the Seminoles faced relocation to Indian Territory near Oklahoma.
 A few hundred Seminole hunters and scouts settled within what is today Big Cypress National Preserve, to escape the forced emigration to the west.
-Some survivors of the "Spanish Indians" were sent to Indian Territory with the Seminoles.
+Some survivors of the Spanish Indians were sent to Indian Territory with the Seminoles.
 From 1859 to about 1930, the Seminoles and Miccosukee lived in relative isolation, making their living by trading.
 In 1928, surveying and construction began on the Tamiami Trail, along the northern border of Everglades National Park.
 The road bisected the Everglades, introducing a steady, if small, traffic of white settlers into the Everglades.

 Some members of the Miccosukee and Seminole tribes continue to live within park boundaries.
 Management of the park includes approval of new policies and procedures by tribal representatives "in such a manner that they do not conflict with the park purpose".